whitedevil-iith/oaiRAN_Project/doc/RUNMODEM.md

 For LEO satellite scenarios, the parameter `--ntn-initial-time-drift` must be provided via command line, as the UE needs this value to compensate for the time drift during initial sync, before SIB19 was received.
 This parameter provides the drift rate of the complete DL timing (incl. feeder link and service link) in µs/s.

-Also, to perform an autonomous TA update based on the DL drift, the boolean parameter `--autonomous-ta` should be added in case of a LEO satellite scenario.
+To perform an autonomous TA update based on the DL drift, the boolean parameter `--autonomous-ta` can be added.
+If that parameter is omitted, the TA is continuously computed based on the SIB19 information.

 For LEO satellite scenario we assume the LO to be very accurate and the main FO contribution comes from Doppler shift.
 Therefore, we use the command line parameter `--cont-fo-comp 2` to continuously compensate the DL Doppler and pre-compensate the UL Doppler.